Atlanta Serious Injury Attorney

 If any of the above symptoms occur in the days following a head blow, immediately seek medical attention.
 A traumatic brain injury requires immediate medical care.

 Spinal Cord/Back Injuries

 The spinal cord is a bundle of nerve fibers and tissue that runs along our spine and is responsible for our sensory and motor reflexes.
 Spinal injuries can easily cause life-long agony and disability, seriously interfering with routine daily activities and your overall enjoyment of life.
 Types of spinal injuries include:

 - Upper neck injuries—injuries like bulging discs which can be caused by rapid acceleration/deceleration motion of your neck in a rear-end collision.

 - Disc herniation—a disc rupture where trauma causes the jelly-like substance in the center of the disc to leak out and press against surrounding nerves causing significant pain.

 - Incomplete spinal cord injury—spinal cord is partially severed with victim retaining some degree of function (accounts for 60% of serious spinal cord injuries).

 - Complete spinal cord injury—spinal cord is fully severed leaving the victim with no function, though victims may regain some function through therapy.

-Diagnosis of a spine injury is made through X-ray, CT scan, or an MRI.
+Diagnosis of a spine injury is made through an X-ray, CT scan, or MRI.
 A neurological exam can determine the level of the injury, muscle strength, movement, and your ability to sense touch.